yangyushi/pyTCC/examples/task-2/Readme.md

-# Analysing TCC output with tcclib
+# Analysing an XYZ file with tcclib

 ## Item description